HAVE YOU HEARD?

 Jim Curtis – The Songs that Changed Modern Culture, has just been published by McFarland Publishers and is available on Amazon.
 Here is the link to the first interview with our neighbor/author: http://thebookendsreview.com/2019/05/15/cover-to-cover-with-jim-curtis/ .
 Jim also has an online “processed photo” display of Longwood Flowers and has received word that a portfolio of photographs of Frank Gehry’s Guggenheim Bilbao Museum has been accepted by the Stillpoint Arts Quarterly.

 Kendal’s Incredible Authors, as listed in the Kendal Library List of Kendal Authors

-Would you like to submit your accomplishment?
-Just send your very short blurb (two or three sentences is enough, but more is okay) using the Contact Form or via email to email@example.com.
+Would you like to share your accomplishment?
+Just send your very short blurb (two or three sentences is enough, but more is okay) using the Contact Form or via email to firstname.lastname@example.org.

 As always, editors have the discretion to edit or select or – after a while – remove the text, and our typical policies still apply: no political accomplishments, no phone numbers, etc.